microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution02.md

 - FHIR Server Proxy connection to FHIR Server without exposing credentials
 - Publish successful FHIR CUD events referencing FHIR Resources to an event hub to support pre-processing and/or post-processing for event driven workflow and orchestration scenarios.
 This can be done by enabling the PublishFHIREventPostProcess module of the FHIR Proxy.

-Note: This function is deployed and configured as a part of the HL72FHIR Workflow Platform.
+**NOTE**: This function is deployed and configured as a part of the HL72FHIR Workflow Platform.

 **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is an open source project that runs as a REST web service for converting health data from legacy formats to FHIR bundles.
 Microsoft FHIR Converter currently supports HL7v2 and C-CDA to FHIR conversion.
 It uses pre-installed **[Handlebars templates](https://handlebarsjs.com/)** to define data mapping for HL7v2 to FHIR and C-CDA to FHIR conversion.
 It can be deploy separately or as part of the **[HL7 to FHIR Conversion](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** pipeline.